freenas/freenas-docs/userguide/tasks.rst

    +------------------------+---------------------+--------------------------------------------------------------------------------------------------------+

-.. note:: The time selected is when the Cloud Sync task is allowed to begin.
+The time selected is when the Cloud Sync task is allowed to begin.
 The cloud sync runs until finished, even after the time selected.

 .. note:: If